code-of-chaos/AthenaColor/README.md

 # - Athena Color Package - v2.0.0

-A little package which allows you to use ANSI codes to print colour to the console.
+A little package which allows you to use ANSI codes to print color to the console.

 ---
 ## Details and features
 - Support for Fore- and Background colours
-- Support for Underline, Bold, Italic and other Format styles
+- Support for Underline, Bold, Italic and other Text Makeups
 - Custom rgb class with full support for math operators
 - All basic and extended web colors available to be printed to console
 - Access to the full rgb spectrum to be printed to the console